List of Arrested Development characters: Tom Saunders

 Tom Saunders (Tom Saunders) is an employee of the Bluth Company.
-His sad-sack personality and downtrodden looks are frequently the butt of jokes.
+His sad-sack personality and downtrodden looks (appearing to be a middle-aged man despite only being thirty years old as of season three) are frequently the butt of jokes.
 In season 4, Tom is revealed to be one of the many registered sex offenders living in Sudden Valley.